testbetter/openapitest/README.md

   -r, --report <n>         Will generate the html report or not.
-Default 0; e.g: 1 or 0 -p, --proxy [proxy]      The Proxy URL, e.g: http://127.0.0.1:8080 -a, --tag [tag]          Comma seperated tags to run the test, leave empty to run all -h, --help               output usage information
+Default 0; e.g: 1 or 0 -p, --proxy [proxy]      The Proxy URL, e.g: http://127.0.0.1:8080 -a, --tag [tag]          Comma seperated tags to run the test, leave empty to run all -m, --reportName [name]  The name of mochawesome report file -h, --help               output usage information
 ```